xibosignage/xibo-manual/source/en/media_module_audio.md

 # Audio

-Add Audio files to play on your Layouts and Playlists from the [Library Search](layouts_editor.html#content-toolbar).
+Add Audio files to play on your Layouts and Playlists from the [Library Search](layouts_editor.html#content-library-search).

 {feat}Audio|v3{/feat}

 ## Overview

--  [Upload](media_library.html#content-add-media-upload) new audio files directly to Playlists/Layouts from the [Library Search](layouts_editor.html#content-toolbar).
+-  [Upload](media_library.html#content-add-media-upload) new audio files directly to Playlists/Layouts from the [Library Search](layouts_editor.html#content-library-search).
 - Files uploaded directly to Playlists and Layouts are automatically saved to the [Library](media_library.html) for re-use.
-- Audio files can be also be uploaded in advance to the [Library](media_library.html)
+- Audio files can be also be uploaded in advance to the Library.

 {tip}
 We recommend mp3.wav file format.
 {/tip}

-- Set [start and end times](media_playlists.html#content-playlist-editor) for audio files uploaded directly to a Playlist.
+- Set [start and end times](media_playlists.html#content-widget-expiry-dates) for audio files uploaded directly to a Playlist.
 - Save  audio files to [Folders](tour_folders.html#content-saving-to-folders) on upload, to easily control access to Users.
 - Uploaded audio files are cached for off-line playback.
 - Fully compatible with [Overlay Layouts.](layouts_overlay.html)